Richie Boucher: Personality and appointment as chief executive

-A banking analyst who has dealt with Boucher, and has observed BoI's changing fortunes over the past couple of years, said Boucher has '‘a very strong personality.
-In that way he would be a very different fish to his predecessor Brian Goggin.
+A banking analyst who has dealt with Boucher, and has observed BoI's changing fortunes over the past couple of years, said Boucher has a very strong personality.
+In that way, he would be a very different fish to his predecessor Brian Goggin.
 But he's a very personable guy outside work.
-Prem Watsa, chief executive of Fairfax, told Reuters the BoI boss was '‘very disciplined, focused, very commercial".
+Prem Watsa, chief executive of Fairfax, told Reuters the BoI boss was very disciplined, focused, very commercial".

-Boucher came up against Des Crowley, the head of Bank of Ireland's UK business for the CEO's job.
-He was the board's unanimous choice to be chief executive and for his "expertise, determination and pragmatism after an exhaustive process in Ireland and internationally, involving internal and external candidates."
+Boucher competed with Des Crowley, the head of Bank of Ireland's UK business for the CEO's job.
+He was the board's unanimous choice to be chief executive and for his "expertise, determination and pragmatism, after an exhaustive process in Ireland and internationally, involving internal and external candidates."

 Accepting the appointment, Boucher said he was "very conscious of the current state of the financial services industry, the low opinion which the general public has of banks and the very difficult economic conditions that we face".
 He said he fully accepted "that we have an uphill battle as we work towards restoring the trust and confidence of our customers, stockholders and the general public.
 It is my commitment that I will work relentlessly with my colleagues in Bank of Ireland to win this confidence".

 In August 2011, Boucher retained the services of a US consultancy firm to help him prepare his submission for the Central Bank's review of whether legacy directors of bailed-out banks contributed to their institutions' demise and, if so, whether they are "fit and proper" to continue in their roles.
 11 months later the Central Bank of Ireland issued a statement saying Boucher could continue in his role after passing the "Fitness and Probity" review.